 The teak commonly used in outdoor furniture today is from the wood species known as Tectona Grandis.
 This large flowering tree is native to south and southeast Asia.
-Teak has long been prized as a material for shipbuilding and later, outdoor furniture due to its many properties which make it favorable for outdoor environments.
-The high oil content of the wood make it waterproof and impervious to termites and other pests.
+Teak has long been prized as a material for shipbuilding and outdoor furniture.
+Teak’s high oil content makes it waterproof and impervious to termites and other pests.
 The tight grain of the wood makes it strong, but still easy to work with to create a variety of different shapes and uses.

-Whether you prefer your teak aged to silvery perfection, or cleaned and protected to maintain a honey golden finish, the investment in teak furniture for your outdoor space is money well spent.
+Whether you prefer your teak aged to silvery perfection, or cleaned and protected to maintain a honey-golden finish, the investment in teak outdoor furniture is money well spent.
 Due to the extreme durability of teak, it is common to see teak furniture passed down from generation to generation.
-This is why we use the term Heirloom Teak to refer to these pieces which will endure indoors or out for generations to come.
+This is why we use the term “heirloom teak” to refer to these pieces, which will endure indoors or out for generations to come.

 Sustainably Grown Plantation Teak

 Teak’s reputation as a durable, long-lasting outdoor material has made it vulnerable to over-harvesting.
 As a result, the Indonesian government created a state-owned enterprise known as Perum Perhutani responsible for the oversight of teak production in Java and Madura.
 The responsibilities of Perum Perhutani include developing well-managed forests, promoting biodiversity, and also improving the quality of life for those who are involved in the production of teak.

 Agroforestry is incorporated into the Perum Perhutani system so that local people are able to farm other crops among rows of planted teak trees.
 This way, they may earn additional income while the teak trees are growing.
 Local residents are taught the skills needed to build high-quality teak furniture creating a sustainable industry and source of income for local workers.